f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Configuring SNMP Access via API
 -------------------------------
 SNMP Communities, Users, and Targets can be setup via the API.
-An admin can enable access for SNMP monitoring of the system through either communities for SNMPv1/v2c, or through users for SNMPv3.
+An admin can enable access for SNMP monitoring of the system through either a community for SNMPv1/v2c, or through users for SNMPv3.
 In addition, remote SNMP Trap receiver locations can be enabled for alerting.

 To create an SNMPv3 user use the following API call.